38M Botond

-Rába 38M Botond was a Hungarian all-terrain truck.
+Rába 38M Botond was a Hungarian military all-terrain truck.
 Designed by Győr-based Rába Magyar Vagon- és Gépgyár works, it was extensively used by the Royal Hungarian Army during World War II.
-The truck was based on a successful Raba AFi truck chassis, but was built in a relatively rare configuration of 6x4.
+The truck was based on a successful Raba AFi 1.5 ton 4×2 truck chassis, but was built with a 6×4 drivetrain to improve off-road performance.
 This 1.5 ton lorry was used to ferry both cargo and personnel.

 There is only one surviving truck, currently in the Transport Museum of Budapest.